James A. Runde

-James A. Runde is an American investment banker, author and corporate director specializing in strategic and financial advice.
-As a 50 year veteran of Morgan Stanley, he is now an Advisory Director and a former Vice Chairman.
-Runde is one of America's longest-serving investment bankers at a single institution and was honored by Morgan Stanley for his length of service as well as ongoing contributions to the firm.
-Over the course of his 50 year career, he has served as a trusted advisor to many of the world's leading companies, with a focus on the transportation and infrastructure industries.
-He has been a member of the board of directors of The Kroger Co., one of the nation's largest grocery retail chains and also served on the board of directors of Burlington Resources, a major U.S. oil and gas company.
+James A. Runde was an American investment banker, author and corporate director specializing in strategic and financial advice.
+As a 50 year veteran of Morgan Stanley, he was an Advisory Director and a former Vice Chairman.
+Runde was one of America's longest-serving investment bankers at a single institution and was honored by Morgan Stanley for his length of service as well as ongoing contributions to the firm.
+Over the course of his 50 year career, he had served as a trusted advisor to many of the world's leading companies, with a focus on the transportation and infrastructure industries.
+He was a member of the board of directors of The Kroger Co., one of the nation's largest grocery retail chains and also served on the board of directors of Burlington Resources, a major U.S. oil and gas company.
 In addition, he served as a trustee of The Morgan Library & Museum along with Annette de la Renta.

 Runde's debut book entitled Unequaled: Tips for Building a Successful Career through Emotional Intelligence was published by John C.Wiley & Sons, Inc. Unequaled has been featured in Harvard Business Review, Bloomberg, Business Insider and Knowledge@Wharton.

-Runde is on the Business Advisory Committee of the Northwestern University Transportation Center, a leading interdisciplinary education and research institution dedicated to the long-term improvement of domestic and international systems for the movements of materials, people, energy and information.
+Runde was also on the Business Advisory Committee of the Northwestern University Transportation Center, a leading interdisciplinary education and research institution dedicated to the long-term improvement of domestic and international systems for the movements of materials, people, energy and information.

 In terms of public service, Runde was selected to serve on a blue ribbon panel along with Speaker Newt Gingrich, Justice Sandra Day O'Connor and Senator Bob Kerrey to develop a national strategic plan to defeat Alzheimer's disease.

 Early years and education

 One of ten children, James Runde grew up in Sparta, Wisconsin.
 His parents Orlin and Kathleen Runde were elementary school teachers as young adults.
 They each taught all eight grades in one-room country schoolhouses in different towns of rural Wisconsin.

 While he was a student in Sparta, he held a variety of temporary jobs including radio announcer at WCOW, pickle packer at HJ Heinz, chemist at Northern Engraving Co., barracks cleaner at Fort McCoy and a newspaper deliverer.
 Following graduation from Sparta High School as co-valedictorian, he accepted a Naval Reserve Officer Training Corps (NROTC) scholarship and enrolled in the College of Engineering at Marquette University in Milwaukee.

 James Runde then served as an officer in the U.S. Navy for five years on the Naval Reactors nuclear energy staff of Admiral Rickover and was awarded the National Defense Service Medal.
 While on active duty, he attended George Washington University School of Business using the G.I.
 Bill and earned a master's degree in finance.

-James Runde has been active with his alma mater and was elected to the board of trustees of Marquette where he served together with NBA coach Doc Rivers and Packers great Willie Davis.
+James Runde was active with his alma mater and was elected to the board of trustees of Marquette where he served together with NBA coach Doc Rivers and Packers great Willie Davis.